 A Sustainable Model for Training HIV/AIDS Researchers to Address Health Disparities

-The Cyber Mentors Program, funded by Grant # 1R25MH083635-01 from the National Institute of Mental Health (NIMH), is designed to prepare behavioral and social scientists for successful independent research careers in the area of HIV/AIDS and health disparities.
-The two-year long mentorship program utilizes state of the art distance learning technologies (e.g., webcasts, online classrooms, etc.) to prepare mentees to submit a successful NIH grant application and to facilitate developing professional relationships to support their research efforts.
+The Cyber Mentors Program, funded by Grant #2R25MH083635-04 from the National Institute of Mental Health, is designed to prepare behavioral and social scientists for successful independent research careers that examine HIV/AIDS and health disparities among populations of color and other communities disproportionately affected by the virus.
+The 2-year long mentorship program utilizes state of the art distance collaboration and learning technologies (e.g., social media, webinars, etc.), which facilitate the development of professional relationships that support protégés’ research efforts and prepares them to submit a successful National Institutes of Health grant application.

-To develop and implement a career development plan focused on building the strengths of the mentee to conduct independent research, and
+- Develop and implement a career development plan focused on building the strengths of the protégé to conduct independent research.

-Mentoring occurs via regular interactions over the internet and telephone and during in-person meetings at the annual APA Convention.
-Mentee/mentor pairs also have the opportunity to apply for up to $5,000 to support research or career development activities (e.g., preliminary data collection, attending additional conferences).
+Mentoring occurs via regular interactions through a dedicated social media platform, over the telephone and during in-person meetings at the annual APA Convention.
+Protégé/mentor pairs also have the opportunity to apply for up to $5,000 to support research or career development activities (e.g., preliminary data collection, attending additional conferences).

-In addition to one-on-one mentoring, mentees participate in a series of online career development seminars that address various research, methodological, and administrative topics relevant to research careers.
-Monthly large group didactic sessions with expert presenters take place in online classrooms; small group online sessions where mentees focus on applying the concepts and skills learned in the didactic sessions into developing their own proposals take place approximately every other month.
-Mentees also participate in a mock peer review process where their applications are reviewed and scored.
-During the mock review process mentees receive written summary statements to which they must formulate a response for the "next" submission of their application.
+In addition to one-on-one mentoring, protégés participate in a series of online career development seminars that address various research, methodological, administrative and ethics topics relevant to research careers.
+Monthly large group didactic sessions with expert presenters take place in online classrooms and small group sessions are used to help protégés apply the concepts and skills learned in the didactic sessions into developing their own proposals.
+These sessions take place approximately every other month.
+Protégés also participate in a mock peer review process where their applications are reviewed and scored.
+During the mock review, protégés receive written summary statements to which they must formulate a response for the "next" submission of their application.

-By the end of the 2-year mentorship period, mentees in the Cyber Mentors program will have developed and begun to implement a career development plan, have a draft of a research proposal to submit to NIH, and have identified an NIH funding mechanism through which they will apply for funding.
+By the end of the 2-year mentorship period, protégés in the Cyber Mentors program will have developed and begun to implement a career development plan, have a draft of a research proposal to submit to NIH or another funding agency and have identified an appropriate funding mechanism through which they will apply for funding.